Essential groupoid amenability and nuclearity of groupoid C*-algebras: Abstract

 \section{Abstract}

-We give an alternative construction of the essential \cstar algebra of an \'etale groupoid, along with an ``amenability'' notion for such groupoids that characterizes the nuclearity of this essential \cstar algebra.
-In order to do this we first introduce a maximal version of the essential \cstar algebra, and prove that every function with dense co-support can only be supported in the set of ``dangerous'' arrows.
-We then introduce an essential amenability condition for a groupoid, which is (strictly) weaker than its (topological) amenability, and still implies that the essential \cstar algebra is nuclear (and isomorphic to its maximal counterpart).
+We give an alternative construction of the essential \cstar algebra of an \'etale groupoid, along with an ``amenability'' notion for such groupoids that is implied by the nuclearity of this essential \cstar algebra.
+In order to do this we first introduce a maximal version of the essential \cstar algebra, and prove that every function with dense co-support can only be supported on the set of ``dangerous'' arrows.
+We then introduce an essential amenability condition for a groupoid, which is (strictly) weaker than its (topological) amenability.
 As an application, we describe the Bruce-Li algebras arising from algebraic actions of cancellative semigroups as exotic essential \cstar algebras.
-Moreover, we characterize when these \cstar algebras are nuclear.

 \subjclass[2020]{20L05,46L52,46L05}

 \keywords{Groupoid; Amenability; Nuclearity; Essential C*-algebra}